 With the allure of screen time and video games, getting your kids off the couch and a little more physically active can be a challenge these days.
 An activity like ice skating can be a game-changer, though, because it doesn’t just get your kids moving — it’s a lot of fun, too.
-But if your kids are going to hit the rink regularly, they need a great pair of children’s ice skates.
+However, if your kids are going to hit the rink regularly, they need a great pair of children’s ice skates.

 Children’s ice skates are fairly similar to skates for adults, though they’re designed to accommodate growing feet.
 You can find children’s skates that are suitable for novice hockey players and skates that are perfect for those interested in general skating or figure skating.
 There are even hybrid ice skates that combine the best features of both types.

 Size is another issue to figure out, as is blade material.
 Indeed, it can be a challenge to select the right pair of ice skates for your child, and because they’re fairly pricey, you don’t want to make a mistake.
-Not to worry.
-Our buying guide has plenty of tips to help you find the best children’s skates for your kid’s next trip to the rink.

 Figure skates have a long blade with small teeth at the toe, known as a toe pick, and an extension at the end called a tail.
 The toe pick allows the skater to stop their motion and serves as a pivot point when they attempt a spin.
 It also aids in jumps because it can work as a take-off or landing point.
 Figure skates usually have a tight leather boot that provides excellent support for the ankle.
 Notably, beginners can sometimes trip over the toe pick on figure skates.